Jan Krzysztof Tarnowski

 Count Jan Krzysztof Tarnowski (1 January 1537 - 1 April 1567) was a Polish nobleman (szlachcic), Leliwa coat of arms.
-Son of Hetman Jan Tarnowski and Zofia née Szydłowiecka.
+He was a son of Hetman Jan Tarnowski and Zofia.
 He was married to Zofia Odrowąż since 1555, but had no issue.

+Life

 He was educated in the worldly affairs at the court of Ferdinand I, Holy Roman Emperor, at his father's great expense claimed Orzechowski.

 He was owner of Tarnów, Wiewiórka, Przeworsk, Rożnów and Stare Sioło.